feyman2016/michaellancaster/_posts/2014-09-03-javascript-data-structure-algorithms-series-ep2-arrays.markdown

 // ["Alaskan Klee Kai", "American Bulldog", "Pitbull"]
 </code></pre>

-The `Array.prototype.filter()` method work almost the same way as `Array.prototype.every()` but instead return an Array with the elements that met the condition `true`.
+The `Array.prototype.filter()` method works almost the same way as `Array.prototype.every()` but instead return an Array with the elements that met the condition `true`.

 <pre><code data-language="javascript">
 var nums = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]